greffgreff/user-service/README.md

 # User Service (v2)

 This Spring Boot project is one among other RESTful APIs used in the larger Rently project.
-More specifically, this endpoint is intended to serve requests when users login into the Rently system for safe keeping purposes.
+More specifically, this service is intended to serve requests when users login into the Rently system for safe keeping purposes.
 Users are stored insinde a MySQL database using JPA.
 Possible requests include `GET`, `POST`, `PUT`, `DELETE`.

 After each subsequent additions and changes to the codebase of the service, tests are ran and, if passed, the service is automatically deployed on to a Heroku instance [here](https://user-service-rently.herokuapp.com/) and dockerized [here](https://hub.docker.com/repository/docker/dockeroo80/rently-user-service).